 The church building’s main façade has a coat of arms carved on stone with arabesques, a royal crown, and a Franciscan cord.
 There are images of an eagle and a palm that were frequently used in the decoration of Franciscan churches in the Yucatán.
 Two square-shaped towers rise on either side of the central façade.

-Ancient Mayans predate oldest books of the Bible by 1,000 years
+Ancient Mayans are 1,000 years older than the oldest books of the Bible

 The Mayan civilization is shrouded in the mists of history.
 Archeologists, anthropologists and historians have speculated that they originated in about in 2600 BCE in the middle of the Bronze Age (3300 BCE to 1300 BCE).
 The origins of the Mayans therefore predate the oldest books of the Bible by 1,000 years.

 Mayan technical skill extended to complex calendar systems and hieroglyphic writing whose images are in evidence at Chichén-Itzá.
 Mayan artisans were skillful weavers and potters and artifacts have been found in vast quantities at the site.
 The ancient Mayans also cleared routes for trade.
 Their main source of fresh water was from cenotes (sink-holes) and they stored rainwater in reservoirs called chultun.

 Mayan civilization was socially complex and technologically evolved

 Mayan culture made remarkable advances in mathematics and astronomy.
 Mayans are known for their impressive urban planning, farming methods, and architectural achievements.
 All of these impressive achievements are to be seen at Chichén-Itzá in its pyramids, temples, ball courts, palaces, and astronomical observatories.